chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 Click the "Update to New Version" button to start downloading the required files.
 When the download process has completed you can either click on "Launch Chunky" or "Close".
 If you click on "Close" you would need to click on "Launch" in the main Chunky Launcher window to launch Chunky.

+---

 ## Snapshot builds

 By default, the launcher will download _stable_ releases of Chunky.
-If you want to get the latest features and bug fixes (and maybe some new bugs or incomplete features), you can enable the "Download snapshots" option in the "Advanced Settings" panel.
+If you want to get the latest features and bug fixes (and maybe some new bugs or incomplete features), you can switch the "Release channel" under the "Advanced Settings" panel.
 The next time you check for updates, the launcher will download the latest Chunky snapshot.

-The snapshots are automatically built every day from the [master branch](https://github.com/chunky-dev/chunky/commits/master).
+The snapshots are automatically built every day from the [chunky-2.4.x](https://github.com/chunky-dev/chunky/tree/chunky-2.4.x) and [master](https://github.com/chunky-dev/chunky/commits/master) branches.
 Some plugins may not work with Chunky snapshots while some plugins may even require a certain snapshot (or later versions).

+---

 ## Troubleshooting